ome/omero-guide-qupath/docs/qupath.rst

       ome-omero-roitool.bat import -h

 #.
-The ``-h`` option will give you a helpful output about how ot costruct the import command.
+The ``-h`` option will give you a helpful output about how ot construct the import command.

 #.
 To achieve the import of the ROIs to OMERO, you can run::